-(c) The biological samples shall be obtained in a medically approved manner by a physician, registered nurse, licensed practical nurse, phlebotomist, medical technologist or other qualified personnel approved by the Chief Medical Examiner, and packaged and submitted in containers provided or approved by the Division of Forensic Science Chief Medical Examiner, Forensic Sciences Laboratory in accordance with administrative regulations promulgated by the Division of Forensic Science Chief Medical Examiner.
+(c) The biological samples shall be obtained in a medically approved manner by a physician, registered nurse, licensed practical nurse, phlebotomist, medical technologist or other qualified personnel approved by the Chief Medical Examiner Director of the Division of Forensic Science, and packaged and submitted in containers provided or approved by the Division of Forensic Science Chief Medical Examiner, Forensic Science Laboratory in accordance with administrative regulations promulgated by the Division of Forensic Science Chief Medical Science Chief Medical Examiner.
 No civil liability shall attach to any person authorized to obtain a biological sample as provided by this section as a result of obtaining a biological sample from any person, provided the biological sample was obtained according to generally accepted medical procedures.